-'Bachelor in Paradise' cast member Corinne Olympios speaks out
+'Bachelor in Paradise' cast members at center of allegations speak out

+"Bachelor in Paradise" has been ensnared since last weekend in allegations of misconduct, and now the two contestants at the center of the matter have spoken out for the first time.

-"Bachelor in Paradise" cast member Corinne Olympios is speaking out after production on the ABC reality show was halted amid allegations of misconduct.
+Cast member Corinne Olympios spoke out Wednesday after production on the ABC reality show was halted.

 "I am a victim and have spent the last week trying to make sense of what happened on June 4," Olympios said in a statement obtained by CNNMoney from her publicist.
 "Although I have little memory of that night, something bad obviously took place, which I understand is why production on the show has now been suspended and a producer on the show has filed a complaint against the production."